-Episodes of, whether crimes or simply bad behavior, are on the rise in American schools.
+Episodes of hate and intolerance, whether crimes or simply bad behavior, are on the rise in American schools.

 Minors 18 years of age and younger were the offenders in 832 reported hate crimes in 2017, an increase of 27 percent from the year prior, according to FBI data released Tuesday.
 Minors accounted for 17 percent of all hate crimes in which the perpetrator was identifiable.

 Anti-Semitic acts, both crimes and non-criminal behavior, nearly doubled at U.S. elementary and secondary schools in 2017, according to the Anti-Defamation League, a Jewish advocacy group.

 Experts say the jump is more than just a case of “boys will be boys,” but a reflection of the community around them.